brunopcarv/mtl-parking-signs/README.md

 2. Upload it on http://geojson.tools/ for visualization.

+PROJECT SCOPE:
-TODO: Code your own geojson viewer and make it publicly available.
+1. Code your own geojson browser viewer.
+2.
+2. Make it publicly available.